-Service providers considering participating in the HD Voice peering trial must be able to support the following :-
+Service providers wanting to join the HDAlliance must be able to support the following :-

 - Number Uploads - Members must upload their subscriber numbers to the XConnect Registry.
 Number uploads can be performed via .CSV file upload to the web portal, scripted via API, or by sending to XConnect Support.

 It's recommended that trial participants load all their numbers into the registry in order to determine what percentage of calls completed between providers were HD end to end.
 Participants need not distinguish which numbers are HD (G.722) compliant.